 Senior management may already have the appropriate technical knowledge required to effectively oversee the firm's use of AI and ML techniques.
-However, where they do not have such knowledge, they could designate appropriate senior personnel within the firm to support them in discharging this oversight role while retaining ultimate accountability.
+However, where they do not have such knowledge, they could designate appropriate senior personnel within the firm (who may be - but do not necessarily need to be - part of the firm's senior management, e.g., executive committee) to support them in discharging this oversight role while retaining ultimate accountability.
+This role could be combined with an already existing individual (or groups of individuals).
+Taking into account the principle of proportionality, the firm could also use specific skills existing within the global or regional firm governance structures.